|The Frankfurt-Tipp rating - Movie:|

-Film: Ten years ago a small community in Northern Hesse was shaken by the disappearance of Isa (Henriette Confurius).
-The daughter of a respected brewery family is declared dead after an unsuccessful search and life in the small town seems to slowly return to normal.
-But ten years later old wounds are reopened when Isa reappears.
-She pretends not to remember anything.
-Former policeman Peter (Götz Schubert), who had an affair with her mother (Claudia Michaelsen) when Isa disappeared, doesn't let up and is eager to find out what happened ten years ago.
-Little by little deep chasms reveal themselves, which could expose the clean facade of an entire city as a lie…
+Film: Ten years ago, a small community in northern Hesse was shaken by the disappearance of Isa (Henriette Confurius).
+The daughter of a respected brewery family is pronounced dead after an unsuccessful search, and life in the small town slowly seems to return to normal.
+But ten years later, old wounds are reopened when Isa resurfaces.
+She pretends not to be able to remember anything.
+The former policeman Peter (Götz Schubert), who had an affair with her mother (Claudia Michaelsen) when Isa disappeared, won't let go and is determined to find out what happened ten years ago.
+Little by little, deep abysses are revealed that could expose the clean facade of an entire town as a lie.

-Actingwise, the mini-series directed by Kai Wessel ("Fog in August") is on a good level.
-Alongside leading actress Henriette Confurius, Götz Schubert as an obsessed ex-policeman, Claudia Michaelsen as a mother plagued by feelings of guilt and Max von der Groeben as Isas' childhood sweetheart Robert are particularly convincing.
+Also acting, the mini-series directed by Kai Wessel (Fog in August) is on a good level.
+In addition to leading actress Henriette Confurius, especially Götz Schubert can convince as an obsessed ex-policeman, Claudia Michaelsen as a mother plagued by feelings of guilt and also Max von der Groeben as Isa's childhood sweetheart Robert.
 This all sounds very positive and it is - at least in the first episodes.
-Admittedly, there are already some small weaknesses - like very clichéd drawn characters - to be found.
-But overall the tension still outweighs here.
+Although there are already some small weaknesses - such as very clichéd characters - can be identified.
+But overall, the tension still prevails here.

-But at some point even this one can't hide the fact that the story gets more and more lost in somewhat badly constructed twists.
-Moreover, some moments drag on unnecessarily, which even leads to some boredom here and there, especially in the second half.
-The resolution of the whole thing isn't that bad in principle.
+But at some point, even this can no longer hide the fact that the story is increasingly lost in something arguably constructed twists.
+In addition, some moments drag on unnecessarily, so that especially in the second half here and there even a little boredom arises.
+In principle, the resolution isn't bad at all.
 The presentation on the other hand is rather unintentionally funny than really gripping.
-What a pity!
+Too bad!